 A232 Music, Sound and Technology (from September 2018)

 This module explores the nature of musical sound and the ways that technology can be used by musicians working in the creative industries.
 You'll be introduced to the skills needed for making recordings, and the module resources include software packages for analysing and editing recorded sound.
 You'll study how the physics of sound underlie musical experiences, and investigate the acoustic properties of different instruments.
 The module aims to deepen your understanding of the nature of sound and to equip you better as a musician, whatever your background and musical interests.

 What does music mean?
 What does it do?
 These are the queries at the heart of A342, Central questions in the study of music.
 The module explores how music communicates meaning, and how it reflects and responds to its social circumstances, considering a wide array of pieces, practices, performances and ideas, and ranging across several historical eras and cultural contexts.
 A342 also offers an opportunity to engage with a number of fascinating areas of musical study, including film music, the practice of recording, creative approaches to music notation, and the history of western music.

-This Certificate, offered by Trinity Laban Conservatoire of Music and Dance in collaboration with the Music Department, is aimed at practising musicians engaged in degree-level study of music.
+This Certificate, offered by Trinity Laban Conservatoire of Music and Dance in collaboration with the Music at the OU, is aimed at practising musicians engaged in degree-level study of music.
 Students may be active in any genre of music, and there is no specific level of technical attainment required to register.
 Students examine their own and other musical practices, methods of developing and improving technical and practical skills, and the cultural place and value of different performance contexts.
 The Certificate includes a residential school.

-Interdisciplinary modules including musical components do not assume prior musical knowledge, but make excellent choices to complement the modules specific to the Music Department.
+Interdisciplinary modules including musical components do not assume prior musical knowledge, but make excellent choices to complement the modules specific to the Music discipline.
 There is a significant music component in the following interdisciplinary modules: